apushkarev/microraw/README.md

 Simple Python tool based on libraw for converting RAW/DNG/Linear DNG files to linear XYZ or ACES AP1/ACEScct 16-bit TIFFs.

+Linear DNG support is handy for raw-preprocessors like DxO PureRaw which does optical and AI noise corrections

 ## Features

 - **Minimal dependencies**: Built on rawpy (LibRaw), NumPy, and colour-science